Pleb5/Pleb5.github.io/pages/quest-8-build-your-citadel.md

 So let us get down to practical business: You have learned a thing or two about bitcoin and private key management so far.
 Therefore you can start to lay out the designs of your Citadel:

 ## Your Citadel's needs
+* **Primary defense - Security**:
-* **Primary defense:** Security.
-Avoid Single Points of Failure(SPoF) due to
+    * Avoid Single Points of Failure(SPoF) due to
       * Human error, Loss, degradation, destruction - Acts of God
       * Physical and cyber Attacks - Acts of People
+    * Protect against collusion
+      * Multifactor spending conditions mitigate single point of failure but introduce possible unauthorized spending behind your back
+      * You need a setup where you are absolutely necessary for spending
 * **Secondary defense:** Privacy
     * Spending privately
     * Maintain discretion with regards to your exact Citadel parameters like amounts, locations, holders…
+* **Reactionary defense:** In an optimal scenario you set up your spending conditions so that you can undo an unauthorized spending.
+Although solutions exist to this problem today, they are not very effective and introduce more than acceptable potential footguns in my opinion.
+Solutions to this problem with acceptable trade-offs are still in the making in bitcoin
 * **Handle special cases** like
     * Inheritance
     * Relocation of keys/residence